Visgean/fakesudo/README.markdown

 Whats this?
 ===========

-One day I have noticed that sudo can be easily overwritten by using alias.
+Once I  have noticed that sudo can be easily overwritten by using alias.
 I came with idea to make a script to catch passwords.
 So what does it do?

- user -> password -> fakesudo -> wrongPass! -> retype password -> real sudo
+ user -> password -> fakesudo -> real sudo